Responsibilities of wastewater treatment systems

 The job of a wastewater treatment system installer is to effectively design and connect your home to a wastewater treatment system or septic tank.
 These tanks/systems collect septic wastewater for its initial treatment and then distribute it to be reabsorbed into the surrounding environment.

-The installer must ensure that the septic tank is located at an adequate distance from a home and your property boundry.
+The installer must ensure that the septic tank is located at an adequate distance from your home and your property boundary.
 Wastewater treatment systems are often installed below driveways, decks or next to a house at the required separation distance.
 The installer must ensure the system is connected to the drain field or absorption trench, which distributes the partially treated effluent for soil treatment.

 Maintenance company responsibilities